 Guns, Drugs and Illegal Cargo

-Those are the years when the sailing yacht is suggested to have been involved in dirty businesses with guns, drugs and illegal cargo in the area of the Caribbean and the Americas.
-Her ownership was not very clear, but it is believed she was property of a company from Honduras.
+Next are the years when the sailing yacht is suggested to have been involved in dirty businesses with guns, drugs and illegal cargo in the area of the Caribbean and the Americas.
+Her ownership was not very clear, but it is believed she was the property of a company from Honduras.
 Years passed and yacht’s condition was worsening with unclear ownership.
-She was back in France and already owned by the government when her saver appeared – two year of negotiation led Baron Marcel Bich to finally buy the vessel.
-For those of you who don’t know who this gentleman is – he is an Italian industrialist who created the ballpoint pen BIC that there is probably no person in the developed world who hasn’t used it at least once in his life.
+She was back in France and already owned by the government when her savior appeared – through a two year of negotiation led by Baron Marcel Bich to finally buy the vessel.
+For those of you who don’t know who this gentleman is – he is an Italian industrialist who created the ballpoint pen BIC that there is probably no person in the developed world who hasn’t used at least once in his life.
 This was a crucial moment in SHENANDOAH’s life because Bich together with Captain Joe renovated the vessel completely in accordance to the first plans of designer Ferris and brought back the glamour which the yacht once had.
-Fourteen years of splendor SHENANDOAH spent in the Bich family, she was loved and perfectly maintained, also offered for charter in the early 70s.
+Fourteen years of splendor, SHENANDOAH spent in the Bich family.
+She was loved and perfectly maintained, and also offered for charter in the early 70s.
 In this same period, SHENANDOAH made it back home to Rhode Island for the first time after she left in 1905.
 The reason was the American’s Cup.
 She was not a participant, but a piece of art everyone could admire.
 Her beauty was also appreciated by Caroline Kennedy – daughter of the former president.

 Desired Photoshoot Location for VOGUE

-In the 80s the topsail schooner was a desired location for photoshoots for prestigious magazines such as VOGUE, shooting of music videos and hosting memorizing events.
+In the 80s the topsail schooner was the desired location for photoshoots for prestigious magazines such as VOGUE, shooting of music videos and hosting memorable events.
 This was the period when SHENANDOAH’s beauty could be seen even in the waters of South East Asia where wealthy individuals could rent her.
-Later that decade, the vessel got back to the Caribbean under a new ownership – of Mr. Philip Bommer who saw the yacht at the early age of 13.
+Later that decade, the vessel got back to the Caribbean under new ownership – of Mr. Philip Bommer who saw the yacht at the early age of 13.
 Twenty years he spent on dreaming about the vessel and in the end he owned her.
-The young industrialist didn’t save money on making a refit and give new life to SHENANDOAH.

 More Glamorous Than Ever and Rising As a Winner